-Multicultural Affairs is currently reviewing the South Australian Multicultural and Ethnic Affairs Commission Act 1980, which is our state’s key piece of multicultural legislation.
+In 2019, Multicultural Affairs undertook a review of the South Australian Multicultural and Ethnic Affairs Commission Act 1980, which was the first major review of our state’s key piece of multicultural legislation in 30 years.

 To inform the consultation process as part of the review, Multicultural Affairs prepared two papers:

-- a Discussion Paper, which discussed options and posed questions on how best to re-model the legislation for the future
+- Discussion Paper, which discussed options and posed questions on how best to re-model the legislation for the future.

-- a Reseach Paper, which featured a survey of approaches in other Australian jurisdictions.
+- Research Paper, which featured a survey of approaches in other Australian jurisdictions.

 These papers should be read in conjunction with the South Australian Multicultural and Ethnic Affairs Commission Act 1980.

-Multicultural Affairs undertook an extensive community and stakeholder consultation process over six weeks from mid-April to early June 2019.
+Multicultural Affairs undertook an extensive community and stakeholder consultation process over seven weeks from 15 April 2019 to 3 June 2019.

 Six community forums were held in metropolitan and regional South Australia, as well as a targeted workshop for key stakeholders across business, government and the not-for-profit sector.